 Perseverance is the word that most comes to mind when I think of Kate Tyrrell.
-In the face of antiquated law and the expectations of 19th Century society, she would pursue the life on the high seas she had always been drawn to.
-A strong will meant she would fulfill the role she most wanted and blaze a trail by becoming the first woman to be called Captain.
+In the face of antiquated law and contrary to the expectations of 19th century society, she would pursue the life on the high seas she had always been drawn to.
+A strong will meant she would fulfill the role she most wanted and blaze a trail by becoming the first Irishwoman to be called captain.

 She was born in Arklow, Co.
 Wicklow, the second of four daughters born to Edward and Elizabeth Tyrrell.
-Fiery and charismatic, she was a woman who didn’t shy away from the hard labour of working on the ships and this stemed from her love of life at sea.
-Her father had a shipping company that imported and exported goods between Ireland and Wales.
-From childhood she could be found around the shipyard learning her father’s trade.
-She was the son her father never had and it became clear that she would be his obvious successor.
+Fiery and charismatic, she was a woman who didn’t shy away from the hard labour of working on the ships and this stemmed from her love of life at sea.
+Her father had a shipping company that imported and exported goods between Ireland and Wales and from early childhood she could be found around the shipyard learning her father’s trade and it soon became clear that she would be his successor.
 He promised her that one day she would she the owner of her own ship.

-Determined to get what she rightfully deserved she never gave up her battle against the authorities to be named captain.
+Determined to get what she rightfully deserved she never gave up her decade long battle with the authorities to be named captain.
 Finally in 1899 she was officially recognised as the owner of the Denbighshire Lass.

-She married John Fitzpatrick, her childhood friend and together they had a daughter and a son.
-Even in marriage she defied convention of the time and became scandalised by society for keeping her maiden name.
-After the birth of her daughter her health began to decline keeping her on land and she died in 1921.
+Later she married John Fitzpatrick, her childhood friend and together they had a daughter and a son.
+Even in marriage she defied the convention of the time and became scandalised by society for keeping her maiden name.
+After the birth of her daughter her health began to decline keeping her mostly on land and she passed on in 1921.